loryvi/loryvi/README.md

 # <div align="center">✨ Welcome ✨

-I'm Loryvi, a 4th year Computer Science Student 👨‍💻 exploring the world of data and front-end since 2020 🚀</div>
+I'm Loryvi, a Computer Science Graduate.👨‍💻 Passionate about technology and dabbles in AI/ML and data!
+I like to code, read, and journal. 🚀</div>

-- 🌱 Currently learning python,sql, and data engineering!
+- 🌱 Currently learning python and javascript!

-- ⚡ If im not busy, Im watching documentaries, kdrama, and reading articles!
+- ⚡ If im not busy, Im watching documentaries, kdrama, and journaling!

 <br/>